domludera/SOEN341UA4/README.md

 ## Project

 This project is  about developing a twitter-like platform.
-We have to develop a social networking microbloging service that allows users to write short posts called tweets, to like a tweet and follow other users.
+We have to develop a social networking microbloging service that allows users to write short posts called tweets, to like tweets and follow other users.
+More features will be added as we advance in the project

-## Team Members
+## Team Members / Usernames

-* Alec Adub
+* Alec Adub / alecadub
-* Andrew Marcos
+* Andrew Marcos / AAAnndrew
-* Basel Kalalib Achabi
+* Basel Kalalib Achabi / BaselKal
-* Dominik Ludera
+* Dominik Ludera / domludera
-* John Estrada
+* John Estrada /
-* Kevyn Bele-Binda
+* Kevyn Bele-Binda / Freezky
-* Michael Hanna
+* Michael Hanna / hannamichael
-* Navid Reza
+* Navid Reza / NavRez

 ## Technologies